code49/python_dev_tools/README.md

 This is meant to be a simple guide to the directory.

-    -----| /project_template/ ; this is a subdirectory dedicated to a "template" for quickly setting up new python projects
+    -----| project_template/ ; sub-directory dedicated to a "template" for quickly setting up new python projects
-    ----------| .env ; this file contains user-specific environment variables like api keys, secrets, etc.
+    ----------| .env ; file containing user-specific environment variables like api keys, secrets, etc.
-    ----------| main.py ; this file is the  "main" jumping off file for new programs
+    ----------| main.py ; "main" jumping off file for new programs
-    ----------| settings.py ; this file helps with importing environment variables into the main file
+    ----------| settings.py ; for importing environment variables into the main file
-    -----| /__init__.py ; empty .py file needed to import classes into an outer directory
-    -----| /dev.py ; this file contains the class for the various dev functions
+    -----| messager_output/ ; sub-directory for saving project output logs
+    ----------| all/ ; sub-directory for all-encompassing output logs
+    ---------------| all.log.<some_number> ; all-encompassing log files, capped at 500 mb
+    ----------| warn_up/ ; sub-drectory for warning and more severe output logs
+    ---------------| warn_up.log.<some_number> ; warning and more severe output log files, capped at 500 mb
-    -----| /final.py ; this file contains the class for the various final functions
+    -----| messager.py ; for printing/logging messages to the terminal and log-file system
-    -----| /setup_status.json ; this file contains data about whether the project has been set up (meaning checked that all packages have been installed) or not
+    -----| setup_status.json ; file containing data about whether the project has been set up
-    -----| /user_input.py ; this file contains the class for the various functions with getting and simple screening of user input
-    -----| /custom_errors.py ; this file contains the class for the various funtions relating to printing standardised error and warning messages
-    -----| /threading.py ; this file contains the class for easily creating and monitoring multi-thread programs
+    -----| threading.py ; file containing the class for easily creating and monitoring multi-thread programs
+    -----| __init__.py ; empty .py file needed to import classes into an outer directory

 ---